Kate Bishop (Marvel Cinematic Universe): Relationship with Barton

 Renner likened her and Barton's dynamic to a father-daughter relationship, particularly between Barton and his own daughter Lila Barton.
 Steinfeld added that "It was very fun to implement the banter [between Barton and Bishop]...that was something Jeremy and I found very quickly...there are these tragic events taking place and there's still this witty, quick banter that they seem to find."
 In changing Bishop's backstory and events surrounding her initial meeting with Barton, Steinfeld said that " [This version of] Kate, as a young woman growing up in New York City, can walk down the street and own herself and her strength.
 She can take anybody on, and [we wanted that to be] because she decided for herself that that was something she wanted to be able to do."
 Detailing their unique dynamic, Igla added that "I'm always interested in contrasts, and Kate and Clint are a real study in contrasts...they're opposites.
 Kate aspires to be a superhero, as opposed to Clint who is a superhero and doesn't want to be one.
 And I felt like if somebody was going to come along and teach an aspiring superhero about what it means to be a superhero, about the reality of it, it should be somebody who has a much more ambivalent relationship to it."
 Touching on the choice to include the show's opening sequence where Bishop watches Barton during the Battle of New York, Igla stated: "I wanted to pair the death of Kate's father with her seeing Hawkeye.
 Because the trauma of losing a parent, and also an alien invasion right outside your window...[is a] traumatizing event.
 Seeing [Barton] who is not out of control in that moment, but seems completely in control...[for]
 Kate, somebody who doesn't have superpowers, that felt like the type of thing that would make a lifelong lasting mark on a child."

-Executive producer Trinh Tran called Barton Bishop's "North Star", adding that "from a young age, Kate [has had a] love for her idol, Hawkeye."
+Hawkeye executive producer Trinh Tran said Barton was Bishop's "North Star", adding that "from a young age, Kate [has had a] love for her idol, Hawkeye."
 Her motivation to become a hero was due to seeing how Barton could be "a hero and a mere human doing superhuman things, but above everything else, he always stands up for the little guy and protects those in need" which led her to "put herself through intense training, studying various sports, including archery and martial arts."
 Of their back-and-forth relationship, TVLine called it full of "action and punchy tête-à-têtes" with extra notice of its similarity to the Aja and Fraction Hawkeye run that partially inspired the show.